The words 'comfort zone' are bandied around a lot these days.

 When I Googled comfort zone, the first two explanations that appeared were:

-· A situation where one feels safe or at ease
+1. A situation where one feels safe or at ease

-· A settled method of working that requires little effort and yields only barely acceptable results
+2. A settled method of working that requires little effort and yields only barely acceptable results

 While the second has the disapproving tone of a teacher who knows you’ve just done the bare minimum of homework to get by.

 Especially as you hit your sixties and beyond – it’s the only way to avoid the decline into cardigans, slippers and dinner at 5pm while watching Family Feud.

 I am venturing hugely outside my comfort zone by doing my first skydive in February next year.
-More on that later.
-(I’m purposely not thinking about it at the moment –sometimes procrastination is the only way!)

 But in only sticking to genres you’re familiar with, you miss out on some rewarding reading that can:

-· broaden your horizons
+1. Broaden your horizons

-· teach you new things
+2. Teach you new things

-· increase your enjoyment and
+3. Increase your enjoyment and

-· introduce you to a wider range of great authors
+4. Introduce you to a wider range of great authors

 And who wouldn’t agree that the wider the choice of authors to read, the better?